Last edited on 02/03/2022

 A year ago, I started two websites without any thought of SEO.
 I just wanted to provide what search engines wanted, original content on what people were searching for.
 Aside from title and descriptions tags, everything else was just written on a go with the flow basis.
 The keyword phrase for any page would come out in the organic flow.
 I could just write to my heart's content without using any tools to check keyword density.

 When that first website went live it was in the very competitive self improvement niche.
-I expected to be sandboxed by Google, and so it was.
+I expected to be sandboxed, and so it was.
 But I just kept plugging along, sticking to my sandboxing principle.
-Of course, none of us outside of Google knows for sure if there is such a thing as a sandbox, but there is certainly a delay before a new site is fully integrated into the search engine rankings.
+Of course, none of us knows for sure if there is such a thing as a sandbox, but there is certainly a delay before a new site is fully integrated into the search engine rankings.

 After about a year, my website finally came up in the top ten results on the major search engines.
 So, at last, I could see if my no SEO approach was to work or not.
 The very first results that came up were a few top positions.
 Now, these are the early days for that particular site, and there is much to do to get more high rankings.
 But, I am confident that SEO is much easier than some experts, especially those selling so-called SEO ranking tools, actually make it seem more difficult than it needs to be.
 There will always be some experts who think they know it all, but in reality, they don’t know squat about what it takes to get a site to the top of the search engines.